julianoctvaz/AMLModelSentimentAnalysisWithPlayground/README.md

 # AnMLModelSentimentAnalysisWithPlayground

-An sentiment analyses with plaground that has 3 labels, negative, neutral, and positive.
+A sentiment analyses with plaground that has 3 labels, negative, neutral, and positive.

 # SentimentAnalysis